Pit-Storm/DeepRLValueTrading/README.md

 ## Run experiments programatically

-You can run some experiments programatically by modifieing and running `run_experiment.py`.
+You can run some experiments programatically by modifying and running `run_experiment.py`.

-It generates CL-Commands for configurations you want to test on.
+It generates CLI-Commands for configurations you want to test on.
 Although it uses multiprocessing to leverage the training speed.
 It is best for letting it run on a server.

 ## Contact